peequil/calculus2-project/README.md

 # Calculus 2 - Project 2 - Problem 3

-Script is wrote in python and markdown using Juypter notebook
+Script is written in python and markdown using Juypter notebook

 To run this the script, please install `Python` (and Jupyter notebook extension on VSCode if case) Then install `matplotlib`, `numpy`, `jupyter` with `pip`